gooddata/gooddata-ui-sdk/libs/sdk-ui-vis-commons/api/sdk-ui-vis-commons.api.md

     // (undocumented)
     protected createColorAssignment(colorPalette: IColorPalette, colorMapping: IColorMapping[], viewByAttribute: any, stackByAttribute: any, dv: DataViewFacade): ICreateColorAssignmentReturnValue;
 }

+// Warning: (ae-internal-missing-underscore) The name "ColorLegend" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function ColorLegend(colorLegendProps: IColorLegendProps): JSX.Element | null;

 // Warning: (ae-internal-missing-underscore) The name "ColorStrategy" should be prefixed with an underscore because the declaration is marked as @internal
 //